Leadership Spotlight: Dena, DPA!’s Alumni Director

 My husband and I encountered Dallas Pets Alive! at the Fort Worth Untapped Festival in March 2014.
 We had discussed volunteering with an organization together and love dogs, so it seemed like a great fit.
 We began volunteering at events in May and expressed interest in joining teams.
 In July, Leslie Sans approached me about developing the Alumni Team with another volunteer, Leslie Shields.
 We pulled our first foster, Lady Bug, in August 2014; getting her healthy and adopted remains the best thing my husband and I have accomplished together.
 By mid-2015, Shields needed to step down, and our team consisted of me and one follow-up volunteer; the Alumni team currently consists of six members and we are looking to add two more volunteers.

-What drives you to dedicate your time to DPA?
+What drives you to dedicate your time to DPA!?

 When humans chose to domesticate dogs and cats, they became our responsibility.
 We are tasked with not only caring for their well-being but understanding the way their minds work.
-They are fairly simple creatures (this comment may not pertain to our feline pets), and when we become frustrated by their actions, we must realize that it is us who is ultimately at fault for not communicating in a way they understand.
+They are fairly simple creatures (this comment may not pertain to our feline pets), and when we become frustrated by their actions, we must realize that it is we who are ultimately at fault for not communicating in a way they understand.
 A fault easily corrected to ensure a happy pack.
 We have too many companion animals without homes in this area.
 I truly believe if people understood dogs a little better and were provided with the proper information and encouragement, we could mitigate that problem.

 On average, how many hours per week do you volunteer?